header logo

 The 1994 murder of Andrés Escobar

-Under normal circumstances, Colombia would have won the match, but defender Andrés Escobar “accidentally” scored past his own goalkeeper, putting the game out of reach from the start.
-Yes, we put that in quotes because there are many theories that it may not have been an accident, but rather a bribery move by an organized crime group interested in betting on the game.
+The word "accidentally" is in quotes because there are many theories suggesting that it may not have been accidental, but rather a deliberate act of bribery by an organized crime group with betting interests in the game.

 The 2009 Nigeria age-cheating scandal